Skip to main content

 You receive the working register and a practical pattern for keeping vendor reviews current.

-Supplier security questions are piling up and nobody can see which vendors were reviewed, what evidence exists, or where exceptions were accepted.
-Use this when supplier risk is active, but keep the promise to a working register and review rhythm rather than a live monitoring platform.
+Supplier security questions are piling up and nobody can see which vendors were reviewed, what evidence exists, or where exceptions were accepted Use this when supplier risk is active and the business needs one register, a review rhythm, and the evidence to hand — not a live monitoring platform.

 You get one working register of vendor risk, review results, and next actions instead of scattered procurement notes.